-Sheila Gallagher (b.
-1967, Morristown, New Jersey) received her BA from Connecticut College and her MFA from the School of the Museum of Fine Arts, Boston.
+SHEILA GALLAGHER (b.
+Morristown, New Jersey) received her BA from Connecticut College and her MFA from the School of the Museum of Fine Arts, Boston.
 Gallagher is an interdisciplinary artist, curator, and professor of art at Boston College.
 She works in many mediums including video, smoke painting, ink drawing, plastic trash compositions, temporal installations, and live animation.

-She has had numerous exhibitions, at galleries, museums, and universities in the U.S. and internationally, including the Moving Image Festival, London, The Institute of Contemporary Art, Boston, MA, The Museum of Fine Arts, Boston, MA, Crystal Bridges Museum, Arkansas, and Dodge Gallery in NYC.
-Gallagher was the recipient of the Buttenweizer Scholarship, Young American Scholar, Thomas J. Watson Foundation Fellowship, and SMFA Traveling Fellowship.
+She has had numerous exhibitions at galleries, museums, and universities in the U.S. and internationally, including the Moving Image Festival, London, The Institute of Contemporary Art, Boston, MA, The Museum of Fine Arts, Boston, MA, Crystal Bridges Museum, Arkansas, Mint Museum, Charlotte, NC, The Telfair Museums in Savannah Georgia, Art in Embassies Program, and Dodge Gallery in NYC.
+Gallagher was the recipient of the Buttenweizer Scholarship, Young American Scholar, and fellowships from Thomas J. Watson Foundation, Mass Cultural Council, and the SMFA.
 She was a finalist for the Institute of Contemporary Art/Boston Foster Prize, St. Botolph Foundation Distinguished Artist Award, and the Museum of Fine Arts, Boston Maud Morgan Prize.
 Gallagher’s work has been reviewed in Art in America, Hyperallergic, Bloomberg, The Boston Globe, and the Irish Times, among others.
 Her work is included in the collections of Crystal Bridges Museum, deCordova Sculpture Park and Museum, Fidelity Investments, the Philadelphia Eagles, and Wellington Management.